 Work Authorization & Practice as a Graduate Nurse

 When do I get my Work authorization to practice as a graduate nurse?

 Your work authorization will be issued when the ND Board of Nursing has made you eligible for licensure by examination, .
 A paper work authorization will not be mailed.
 Your work authorization number, issue date and expiration date will be posted on the Verify link.

 When can I start working as a graduate nurse?

 Your work authorization must be issued before you start practicing as a graduate nurse or attend any orientation sessions.

 The work authorization is valid for 90 days, or until you are notified of the test results, whichever occurs first.

 Can anyone get a work authorization?

-You must complete the application for licensure process within sixty (60) days of graduation in order to be eligible to receive a graduate nurse work authorization.
+You must complete the application for licensure process within 60 days of graduation to be eligible to receive a graduate nurse work authorization.

 Will I receive a work authorization by mail?